-- Student of the week this award is initiated by the class teacher and awarded for improvement, consistency or specific class contribution - Superbear Award Awarded to children nominated as 'Upstanders' by their teacher - Bus Ticket draw each week tickets are drawn for each year level from the 'Superbus' and students being drawn receive a Tuckshop voucher. - Bus ticket totals for each house are collected weekly and totalled at the end of term.
-The winning house receives the Superbus Cup.
+- Student of the week this award is initiated by the class teacher and awarded for improvement, consistency or specific class contribution - VIP seating VIP seating is awarded to the class who has modelled the Superbus rule focus of the week.
+The class can sit on the seats at assemble and get priority exit. - Bus Ticket draw each week tickets are drawn for each year level from the 'Superbus' and students being drawn receive a Tuckshop voucher.